Skip to Main Content

 What does a 1st Assistant Director do?

-Here is the breakdown.
-In France, the 1st AD runs the set within the country's specific production culture — managing French crew working hours, setting up departments, and making sure the director can focus on creative decisions at studios like La Cité du Cinéma or on location across Paris and the regions.
+In France, the 1st AD runs the set within the country's production culture.
+The role covers French crew working hours and department setup, and it frees the director to focus on creative choices at studios like La Cité du Cinéma or on location across Paris and the regions.

 What's the difference between 1st and 2nd AD?

-The 1st AD leads set operations while the 2nd AD manages logistics — call sheets, talent planning, background artists, and forms that meets French production needs.
-On large French shoots, they work as a set team bridging set and production office.
+The 1st AD leads set operations, while the 2nd AD handles logistics like call sheets, talent planning, background artists, and the paperwork French production needs.
+On large French shoots, the two work as a team that links the set and the production office.

 How far in advance should I book an AD?

-For features in France, book 4-8 weeks before prep for script breakdown and schedule creation.
-French ADs skilled with TRIP shoots and heritage location protocols are in high demand — earlier booking is recommended.
+For features in France, book 4-8 weeks ahead of prep so the AD can build the script breakdown and schedule.
+French ADs skilled with TRIP shoots and heritage-site protocols are in high demand, so we advise booking even earlier.

 Do your ADs speak English?

 Yes, all our ADs for global shoots are bilingual French-English speakers.
-Many have extensive credits on American, British, and European co-shoots in France, knowing both global expectations and French set culture.
+Many hold deep credits on American, British, and European co-shoots in France, so they know both global expectations and French set culture.

 Can you provide AD teams for multi-unit productions?

-Yes, we staff complete AD departments for multi-unit shoots across France — main unit at Parisian locations, second unit in Provence, splinter units at heritage sites — with steady communication and scheduling standards.
+Yes, we staff full AD departments for multi-unit shoots across France, with the main unit at Parisian locations, a second unit in Provence, and splinter units at heritage sites.
+Each unit holds the same communication and scheduling standards.

 What experience do your ADs have?

-Our ADs have credits on major global features, César-nominated shoots, premium television, and high-profile commercials shot across France.
-We match AD experience and personality to your production's scale and global crews dynamics.
+Our ADs hold credits on major global features, César-nominated shoots, premium television, and high-profile commercials shot across France.
+We match each AD's experience and temperament to your production's scale and the dynamics of its global crews.

 ACT 04 — On Set